 GCHB 6750 Nutrition Assessment and Monitoring (3) This course offers a thorough review of the tools used for the assessment of nutritional status of populations.
 Topics include anthropometric, biochemical, and socioeconomic indicators of nutritional status; methods for the collection, analysis, and interpretation of dietary data; measurement of household food security; and the use of data from nutrition monitoring and surveillance sources.
 Faculty: D. Rose.
 Offered: Fall.
 Prerequisite(s): None.

 GCHB 6760 Programs for Health and Nutrition of Women and Children in Resource-Poor Countries (3) The purpose of this course is to introduce students to methods for contributing to the design of programs and supporting policies for improving health and reducing malnutrition in populations in developing countries.
 This means learning about experiences in specific countries, and generalizations from these, in recent successful efforts to reduce malnutrition and improve health.
 Students will also learn how public health and nutrition programs are set up to address key child health issues in resource poor areas through both preventive services and disease management programs.
 Faculty: A. Bazzano, R. Oberhelman.
-Offered: Fall Period 2.
+Offered: Spring.
 Prerequisite(s): None.

 GCHB 6770 U.S. Food and Nutrition Policy (3) This course surveys domestic policies and programs that affect nutrition at the population level.
 Subjects include: dietary policy, including the politics of the food guide pyramid: food labeling policy; food access policy, including the U.S. food assistance programs; food safety and food supplies policy; the obesity epidemic, including the role of the food industry; environmental determinants of nutrition outcomes and efforts to improve them; actors and agencies involved in making policy; and nutrition advocacy.
 Faculty: D. Rose.
 Offered: Spring.
 Prerequisite(s): None.